Guide last updated by Alice Tyson, November 2019

 Codes

-Academic researchers at IALS can also find codes from the Law Databases page of the IALS Library website, on both Lexis360 and Le Doctrinal.
+Academic researchers at IALS can also find codes on both Lexis360 and Le Doctrinal.
 Lexis360 reproduces Legifrance codes, some with added annotations/comments written by authors, academics and practitioners.

 IALS Library regularly receives updated print versions of the Code Civil and the Code Pénal, in addition to many other compilations of French law published by Dalloz.
 The series is known as "Codes Dalloz" (formerly "Petits Codes Dalloz") and around 20 current volumes are available.
 These are easily recognised by their red covers, and many previous editions are in the reserve collection.
 The codes offer a systematic and thematic treatment of the current law and are the best starting point to identify the law on a particular topic.
-The Codes Dalloz can also be a good source of law which is not code.
-They include many relevant pieces of legislation (lois, ordonnances, décrets, arrêtes, etc) as well as summaries of relevant jurisprudence (case law) and references to doctrinal writing.
+Despite the name, the Codes Dalloz can also be a good source of law which is not code; they include many relevant pieces of legislation (lois, ordonnances, décrets, arrêtes, etc) as well as summaries of relevant jurisprudence (case law) and references to doctrinal writing.

 Here is a selection of citations to French legislation.
 The reference in brackets in each citation is to the Journal Officiel de la République Française.
 This series is not held by IALS Library, but it is available free on Legifrance.